TriTue2011/tutorials/home_assistant_get_and_summary_daily_news.md

     data:
       task_name: Analyze and summarize news
       instructions: >-
         Here is a list of news items collected within the past 24 hours.
-Please analyze them and produce a summary in Vietnamese.
-The summary must be concise and written in bullet points, highlighting the main events, their context, and their impact:
+Analyze them and produce a summary in Vietnamese.

+        The output must be concise and written in bullet points.
+Each bullet should briefly describe the main event, its context, and its impact.

+        Do not include any introductions, explanations, or reasoning steps - output only the final summary list.

+        The writing style should be clear, factual, and natural in Vietnamese.

         {{ contents }}